It’s easier than ever before to start an online business even without any formal education or business experience.

 If you’re in web design or development, it makes sense to offer web hosting to clients as well.
-Many web hosting companies offer reseller plans that put you in control.
+Many web hosting companies like Liquid Web offer reseller plans that put you in control.
 If you’re not in design and development, you can partner with someone to provide a full-service solution.

 An easy way to make money is to invest in online business ideas that are already profitable.
 Buy an existing website, hold onto it for a bit to build it up, and sell it for a profit once it has increased in value.
 Flippa is a leading marketplace to connect buyers and sellers.